Chon-Ji Pattern – Preview & Insights

 The first movement of Chon-Ji tul is called a forearm low block

-Middle Punches – all on walking stance
+Middle punches – all in walking stance

 The opening stance of Chon-Ji pattern for the middle punch demonstrated in an ITF Taekwon-Do class.